Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 The cafe is also just minutes away from Pererenan Beach, so if you’re taking a midday break from surfing, drop by for a light lunch, cool down with a plant-based smoothie, then get back to the beach in time for the next wave.

-Must-try: Akuri Scramble Dosa, Nani’s Kitchari, Naan Burgers
+Must-try dishes: Akuri Scramble Dosa, Nani’s Kitchari, Naan Burgers.

 2. Origen

 You simply can’t miss Origen, one of the most breathtaking restaurants in Pererenan.
 And just as bold as its decor is its vibrant Mexican food, which uses Bali’s freshest ingredients and authentic Mexican spices.
-You know the food would be legit since they handmake their own corn tortillas, but when I tasted it, it exceeded all expectations.
+You know the food is legit because they handmake their own corn tortillas, but when I tasted it, it exceeded all expectations.

 Try the perfectly seared tuna tostadas, and the slow-cooked beef birria with melted mozzarella.
 The snapper ceviche is also a winner, while the churros are downright addictive.
 And of course, no Mexican feast in Bali would be complete without a mezcal margarita…

-Must-try: Tostada de Atun, Tacos Quesa Birria, Ceviche Mexicano, Churros
+Must-try dishes: Tostada de Atun, Tacos Quesa Birria, Ceviche Mexicano, Churros.

-Best for: Incredible interiors, authentic Mexican food & potent margaritas
+Best for: Incredible interiors, authentic Mexican food and potent margaritas.

 Things to do in Pererenan